 In the bag!
 Artist-designed accessories to covet and collect

-In 2016, the French maison launched its Dior Lady Art project, which saw a host of multidisciplinary global artists reimagine its Lady Dior bag, which was first launched in 1994, by then creative director Gianfranco Ferré.
-The style was famously beloved by Princess Diana, who was gifted the bag by France’s First Lady, Bernadette Chirac, in 1995.
+In 2016, the French maison launched its Dior Lady Art project, which saw a host of multidisciplinary global artists reimagine its Lady Dior handbag, which was first launched in 1994, by then creative director Gianfranco Ferré.
+The style was famously beloved by Princess Diana, who was gifted the handbag by France’s First Lady, Bernadette Chirac, in 1995.

 Since the Dior Lady Art’s launch, the Lady Dior’s quilted Cannage motif and the lettered charms that hang from its rounded top handles have been reimagined with striking effect, by artists including Namsa Leuba, Isabelle Cornaro, Athi-Patra Ruga and Marguerite Humeau.
 Now, for the fifth iteration of Dior Lady Art, the brand has bought together ten artists and collectives from around the world, including Judy Chicago – who collaborated with the label on the banner-hung backdrop for its S/S 2020 Haute Couture show, Recycle Group and Gisela Colon.